-- a) Digital Edition copies can be claimed only for specified circulation categories depending on the sector.
-The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the purchaser pays less than 20% of the ROI print copy price or it is received free: - i) You must capture their name, postal address and email address. - ii) You can only claim one Digital Edition copy per individual - iii) You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - iv) For Corporate Subscription Digital Editions: - There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - The copies are purchased by the third party employer for its employees - The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
+- Evidence of delivery to identifiable individuals must be demonstrated by the measurement of active openings of the copy - The delivery process/database must have a mechanism to minimise the risk of significant duplicates to the same individual within the distribution method - The auditor must have access to verify the claim in relation to the delivery process/database and measurement of active openings - d) For Corporate Subscription Digital Editions: - There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - The copies are purchased by the third party employer for its employees. - The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
 For example: A company takes out a subscription for each of its 100 employees.
-If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - d) If the purchaser pays at least 20% of the ROI print copy price then there is no requirement to provide details of the purchaser. - e) In relation to free Digital Edition copies (where applicable): - i) You must send an email alert to the individual informing them that the issue is available for view/download. - ii) You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
-A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - iii) You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - iv) Recipients may be contacted as part of the audit process. - f) You must retain and supply us on an issue by issue basis (or as otherwise agreed) a list of individual recipients for each issue (the 'Total Distribution List' (TDL)) which includes details of all the recipients of individually distributed print copies and all Digital Edition copies (other than those purchased for 20% or more of the ROI print copy price).
+If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - e) You must retain and supply us on an issue by issue basis (or as otherwise agreed) a list of individual recipients for each issue (the 'Total Distribution List' (TDL)) which includes details of all the recipients of individually distributed print copies and all free Digital Edition copies.
 We must be able to identify the circulation category/type each copy is claimed in.
-As referred to above, this list should exclude: - Duplicate records (i.e. each individual on the list can only be claimed once the print copy takes precedence).
+As referred to above, this list should exclude: - i) Duplicate records (i.e. each individual on the list can only be claimed once the print copy takes precedence).

-- ii) Individuals where Hard Bouncebacks have arisen from email notifications for Digital Editions. - g) You must supply us the claim for Digital Edition copies on an issue by issue basis (or as otherwise agreed).
+- ii) Individuals where Hard Bouncebacks have arisen from email notifications for free Digital Editions. - g) You must supply us the claim for Digital Edition copies on an issue by issue basis (or as otherwise agreed).